 “Dern, Newt,” Pea Eye said, more astonished than he had ever been in his life.
 “He gave you his horse and his gun and that watch.
 He acts like you’re his kin.”

 “No, I ain’t kin to nobody in this world,” Newt said bitterly.
 “I don’t want to be.
 I won’t be.”

 Despair in his heart, he mounted the Hell Bitch as if he had ridden her for years, and turned downstream.

 It’s really too bad that he couldn’t stay with Clara, the woman who takes in people like strays.
 He’s a better horseman than July will ever be, or Dish for that matter.
 He’s the age of Clara’s oldest son Johnny, who died.
 But Johnny “had wildness in him.”
 He was like an unbroken colt.
 Not a boy of “gentle behavior,” like Newt.
-Clara offers that Newt can come back if he doesn’t like Montana.
+Clara offers that Newt can come back and live in Nebraska if he doesn’t like Montana.

 “I’d like to,” Newt said.
 He meant it.
 Since meeting the girls and seeing the ranch, he had begun to wonder why they were taking the herd so far.
 It seemed to him Nebraska had plenty of room.

 For most of the trip Newt had supposed that nothing could be better than being allowed to be a cowboy, but now that they had got to Nebraska, his thinking was changing … he had begun to see that a world with women in it could be even more interesting.
 The taste he had of that world seemed all too brief.
 Though he had been more or less scared of Clara all day, and was still a little scared of her, there was something powerfully appealing about her, too.